Calteo/rocketX-wiki/instructions.md

 ```
 To keep everything up to date use `choco upgrade all -y`.

-Make clone of the wiki to a folder of your choice: `git clone https://github.com/Calteo/SpaceX-RUS-Wiki`
+Make clone of the wiki to a folder of your choice: `git clone https://github.com/Calteo/rocketX-wiki`
-This will create a folder `SpaceX-RUS-Wiki`.
-Change to the wiki folder with `cd SpaceX-RUS-Wiki\wiki`.
+This will create a folder `rocketX-wiki`.
+Change to the wiki folder with `cd rocketX-wiki\wiki`.

 Now you can start editing the files and create new ones.